fdileta/gitlab-dbt-project/transform/snowflake-dbt/macros/utils/macros.md

 This macro takes in a variant field, converts it to a varchar field and then to a Number field with lower case values.
 {% enddocs %}

+{% docs rolling_window_delete %}
+This macro standardizes the syntax for adding a `DELETE` post-hook for rolling window models.
+{% enddocs %}